 Originally worn in the 1950s, rockabilly and greaser hairstyles have seen a big revival in recent years.
-The looks, which were inspired by the rock and roll music of the era, are once again on trend and perfect to don in 2017.
+The looks, which were inspired by the rock and roll music of the era, are once again on-trend and perfect to don in 2017.
 Initially created as a rebellious alternative to more conservative and classical styles, rockabilly hairstyles have evolved as the years have gone on.
 Although they still have an edgy and masculine appeal, today’s rockabilly styles appear well-groomed and downright dapper, especially when compared to modern alternatives.
 As such, they can make a great option for any gent looking to add a handsome flair to his normal hair.

-A pompadour is one of the most recognisable rockabilly hairstyles and a look that has seen a significant resurgence in recent years.
+A pompadour is one of the most recognizable rockabilly hairstyles and a look that has seen a significant resurgence in recent years.
 To ensure your pompadour has the right retro touch, wear it smooth.
 While textural styles feel modern and contemporary, sleek looks reflect a bygone era where gents wouldn’t let a hair fall out of place.

-3. Classic Quiff with Low Undercut
+3. Quiff + Low Fade

-4. Greaser Slicked-Back Style
+4. Greaser Slick Back

 5. Messy Greaser Style